cuzUrGnocchi/odin-recipes/README.md

 # odin-recipes
-A simple food recipe web page.
+A simple food recipe website.
-As a mean of practicing basic HTML.
+A mean of practicing basic HTML.